jsonkile/Jumga/README.md

-# Konna (Flutterwave Dev Challenge)
+# Jumga (Flutterwave Dev Challenge)
-Konna is a simple e-commerce Android app made for the Flutterwave developer challenge.
+Jumga is a simple e-commerce Android app made for the Flutterwave developer challenge.

 The app was written in purely Kotlin.